railwayapp/docs/src/docs/reference/cron-jobs.md

 - Run a command every 2nd day of the month at 6:00 AM:

   `0 6 2 * *`

-## Service execution

-Scheduled services should exit as soon as they are done with the task they are responsible to perform.
-Thus, the process should close any connections, such as database connections, to exit properly.

-At this moment, Railway won't terminate your process in any scenario.
-However, cron jobs may be skipped if the service is in the build/deploy stage when the next scheduled execution happens.

 ## Support